-Encouraging friends and family to make an appointment for a checkup or screening is a great way to help someone you care about.
+Encouraging friends and family to make an appointment for a checkup or screening is a great way to help the ones you care about.

 Many of us disregard the importance of regular checkups.
 Some of us avoid doctor visits out of fear and others simply because it’s not part of our routine.
 When your loved one puts off seeing the doctor, a small health problem can become a more serious one.
 And some of the most serious health issues don’t always have obvious symptoms.